 The snake-oil sales people selling parents on the idea of curing their child of autism through the use of “Miracle Mineral Supplement” (MMS) remind me of Trump.
 The concept began “Genesis II Church and Health Healing,” a church founded by a former Scientologist.
 Jim Humble avoided oversight for this bleaching agent’s use by claiming religious rights protections, calling the formula a sacred sacrament capable of overcoming most diseases known to man.

-Jim Humble claimed that in 1996 he observed the effectiveness of chlorine dioxide in treating malaria while he was on a mining expedition in South America.
-He went on to claim the bleaching agent was effective at eradicating a slew of conditions that included: Alzheimer’s, HIV/AIDs, cancer, high blood pressure, infections, arthritis, depression, erectile dysfunction, MRSA, and autism (this list goes on).
+In 1996 Jim Humble claimed he observed chlorine dioxide’s effectiveness in treating malaria while on a mining expedition in South America.
+He claimed the bleaching agent was effective at eradicating a slew of conditions that included: Alzheimer’s, HIV/AIDs, cancer, high blood pressure, infections, arthritis, depression, erectile dysfunction, MRSA, and autism (this list goes on).
 Not unlike Trump’s recommendation of hydroxychloroquine, Humble treated anecdotal evidence as fact.

 Deaths have resulted, and not even all these have been prosecuted as homicides, further demonstrating how disabled people are not seen as fully human in our society.
-The truth is that the hesitation to criminalize the actions of parents subjecting their children to MMS and bleach reveals uncomfortable societal truths.
-Disabled people are not seen as fully human, a fact supported by Humanist Theory, and are thus not deemed to possess full human rights.
-When the matter of criminalization of practices such as these is discussed, too often the desires of parents are the primary concern.
+The truth is that the hesitation in criminalizing parents’ actions subjecting their children to MMS and bleach reveals uncomfortable societal truths.
+Disabled people are not seen as fully human, thus not deemed to possess full human rights.
+When the matter of criminalization of practices such as these is discussed, too often, parents’ desires are the primary concern.
 Trump and his death cult think of vulnerable people in our society in the same way, viewing them as not fully human and thus acceptable sacrifices to an unsustainable neoliberal capitalist economy.